AMA CPT Codes vs. Custom Services in MediSprout

 N/A |

-- If a provider does not have an active AMA CPT subscription, CPT-coded services are unavailable on their visits and superbill automation is disabled for them.
+- As a provider, if you do not have an active AMA CPT subscription, CPT-coded services will be unavailable for visits and superbill automation as the feature will be disabled.

-- A provider must cancel their AMA subscription before they can be deactivated from the organization.
+- As a provider, you must cancel your AMA subscription before you can be deactivated from the organization.

 Both service types can be included in patient invoices via Stripe.
 Key distinctions:

-This is where the behavior difference is most significant.
+This is where the difference is most significant.

 |